|Name:||Kristin Jay (née Janschewitz)|

 B.A.
 Psychology (2004) - Massachusetts College of Liberal Arts

 I am a cognitive psychologist.
-As an undergraduate, I became interested in psychology when I learned that psycholinguistics existed--a scientific way to study how people use language!
+As an undergraduate, I became interested in psychology when I learned that the field of psycholinguistics existed--a way to really quantify how people use language to do things to each other!
 As a graduate student and postdoc, my research projects involved the effect of emotion on cognitive prcesses like attention, long-term memory, and executive function.
 My dissertation was generally about cognitive and emotional regulation in the context of maladaptive coping and functional physical disorders.
 My research continues to involve a combination of emotion, language, and cognitive control issues... lately I'm interested in our use of euphemisms and self-censorship.
-Finally, although I've always studied relatively high-level cognitive processes, I've always been fascinated by the organization and functioning of our sensory systems.
+Finally, although I've tended to study relatively high-level cognitive processes, I'm increasingly fascinated by the organization of our sensory systems, especially how this determines our experience of the colorful, tangible, comprehensible world as we know it.

-At Marist, I teach Learning & Cognition, Biopsychology and Research Methods I. I involve a group of dedicated students in my own research (the "WTF lab") and I support independent study and honors student research projects.
+At Marist, I teach Cognitive Psychology, Cognitive Neuroscience and Neuropsychology & Lab, and Research Methods I. I involve a group of dedicated students in my own research (the "WTF lab") and I support independent study and honors student research projects.
 I am also the advisor to the psychology club and the manager of the participant pool.

 |Awards & Honors:||